IDEA-Research/detrex/docs/source/tutorials/Customize_Training.md

 This document provides a brief tutorials about how to customize training components in detrex.

 ## Customize LR Scheduler
 We've provide a series of commonly used scheduler configs in [common_schedule.py](), which is a simple wrapper of fvcore's [ParamSchduler](https://detectron2.readthedocs.io/en/latest/modules/fvcore.html#fvcore.common.param_scheduler.ParamScheduler) for better usage in detrex.
 Here we provide examples with images to demonstrate the use of these default configurations.
 The users can also refer to fvcore's [documentation](https://detectron2.readthedocs.io/en/latest/modules/fvcore.html#) for more detailed API reference.
+Note that all of the pre-defined scheduler functions return the scheduler config object in detrex, you should only use it in your own config file and assign it with ``lr_multiplier`` namespace.

 ### MultiStep LR
 A modified version of multi-step scheduler based on fvcore's [MultiStepParamScheduler](https://detectron2.readthedocs.io/en/latest/modules/fvcore.html#fvcore.common.param_scheduler.MultiStepParamScheduler) which has the same functionality as Pytorch's [MultiStepLR](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.MultiStepLR.html?highlight=multistep#torch.optim.lr_scheduler.MultiStepLR).